Ph0tonic/CS422-Project-2/report.md

 ![graph](img/graph.png)

-Regarding the average distance of each query point from each nearest neighbours, I calculated it with multiple threshold and here are the results :
+Regarding the average distance of each query point from each nearest neighbours, I calculated it with multiple threshold and here are the results.
+The threshold are on the bottom and resulting average on the left.

 ![graph](img/graph_2.png)